react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## Remote Renderer

 You can have multiple DOM remote renderers open simultaneously, allowing you to view the same fixture on different resolutions, browsers, or devices.
 It's also possible to preview different fixtures concurrently.
 The React Native renderer is another example of a remote renderer.

+Communication and state synchronization between the Cosmos UI and a renderer renderer is accomplished through `WebSocket`.
 State synchronization between multiple renderers is supported, with one primary renderer controlling the state while the others mirror it.

-A remote renderer synchronizing its state with the Cosmos UI via `WebSocket`.

 ## Reload Renderer